vickjoeobi/vickjoeobi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Mobile App with Ionic, React[Personal Website] and C#(https://vickjoe.com)
 - 🌱 I’m currently learning ...
-React He/Him
+VUE JS He/Him
 - 👯 I’m looking to collaborate on ...
 Angular & C#
 - 🤔 I’m looking for help with ...
 React
 - 💬 Ask me about ...
 Anything